Celarity Methylation Formula

-Suggested use: Take one capsule one to two times daily, or as directed by your healthcare practitioner Consult your healthcare practitioner prior to use.
+Take one capsule one to two times daily, or as directed by your healthcare practitioner Consult your healthcare practitioner prior to use.
 Individuals taking medication should discuss potential interactions with their healthcare practitioner.
 Do not use if tamper seal is damaged.
+Storage:

 1. Venn BJ, Green TJ, Moser R, et al. Comparison of the effect of low-dose supplementation with L-5-methyltetrahydrofolate or folic acid on plasma homocysteine: a randomized placebo-controlled study.
 Am J Clin Nutr.
 2003 Mar;77(3):658-62.
 [PMID: 12600857]